briankoser/sfc-listeners-guide/episodes/0219-the-council-of-nerdcea-convenes-and-other-news.md

     prediction: Seahawks win Super Bowl over Broncos by 3
     veracity: true
     comments: Teams and result correct, although the score was 43-8
+take_that_science:
+  - Scientists create glow in the dark pigs

 last_listen: 2019-08-12
 recommendation: no